petermatano/purchase/README.md

-# Purchase
+# Purchase API
-Purchase microservice using Spring WebFlux and Reactive MongoDB
+The Purchase API is a REST microservice created using Spring Boot.
+The microservices leverages Spring WebFlux and Reactive MongoDB